volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 If we can reuse this approach in different way: e.g apply all configuration that is in temp view instead of computing delta ?

-It could solve two issues:
+It could solve three issues:
   - We have exact moment of time when ISSU end can be called
   - This will insert all routes in ASIC as before shutdown, so we will not wait untill BGP routes are advertised
   - All other dockers should restart in warm way.
 Only syncd handles it specificaly.